 The Ouzoud Waterfalls is recognised as the most surprising and beautiful attractions in Morocco.
 The sound of the water slapping which splashes from a height of over 100 meters on the rocks is quite soothing; the view, a mixture of the powerful waterfalls against the red sandstone is nothing short of scenic.
 Don’t forget to pause and relish this moment, it is truly priceless.
 At about 150 km from Marrakesh, the Falls make for an ideal day trip at any time of year!

 Located in the Hohoe municipality, it is closer to the Republic of Togo than the capital city of Ghana, Accra.
 This is undoubtedly the most impressive waterfall in Ghana and is even argued to be the highest waterfall in West Africa.

 Geographically located in Niger State on the road between Suleja and Minna, the waterfalls span 200 meters across with a sheer drop of 30 meters.
 Early in the year, the falls are a trickle and visitors can swim in clear pools at the bottom of the falls.
 Tourists can easily take a trip down to the gushing Gurara waterfalls – which is about an hour out of the city of Abuja.
 The sparkling water under the sun is purely marvelous as it falls into a pond some 20 meters before returning to tranquility.

 Set on the shore of Lake Tana, where local fishermen abound.
 It is about 30 km from the spectacular Tisisat Falls.
 The Blue Nile creates vapour which is amazing to see as it plunges into the gorge.
-Bahir Dar teems with explorable ancient monasteries built around the lake, or on its many Islands including Dek Stephanos and Ura Kidane Mehret amongst others.
-The colourful local market at Bahir Dar is another great option for tourists looking to wander and get beautiful souvenirs at amazing prices!
+Bahar Dar teems with explorable ancient monasteries built around the lake, or on its many Islands including Dek Stephanos and Ura Kidane Mehret amongst others.
+The colourful local market at Bahar Dar is another great option for tourists looking to wander and get beautiful souvenirs at amazing prices!